Chevrolet Suburban Insurance Rates

 Want to jump right into finding Chevrolet Suburban insurance rates?
 Enter your ZIP code in our free tool above.

-U.S. average insurance prices for a Chevrolet Suburban are $1,368 every 12 months including full coverage.
-Comprehensive costs around $306, collision insurance costs $506, and liability is estimated at $398.
-Liability-only insurance costs approximately $460 a year, and high-risk driver insurance costs around $2,950.
-16-year-old drivers pay the highest rates at up to $5,078 a year.
+U.S. average insurance rates for a Chevrolet Suburban are $1,368 a year for full coverage insurance.
+Comprehensive insurance costs on average $306, collision costs $506, and liability insurance is estimated at $398.
+Liability-only insurance costs approximately $460 a year, with high-risk driver insurance costing $2,950 or more.
+Teen drivers pay the highest rates at $5,078 a year or more.

 Average premium for full coverage: $1,368

-These estimates include $500 policy deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
-Estimates are averaged for all 50 U.S. states and for different Suburban trim levels.
+Includes $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes additional medical/uninsured motorist coverage.
+Estimates are averaged for all 50 states and for all Suburban models.

 Price Range from Low to High

-For the average 40-year-old driver, Chevrolet Suburban insurance prices range from the cheapest price of $460 for a discount liability-only rate to a much higher rate of $2,950 for a driver required to buy high-risk insurance.
+For the normal driver, Chevrolet Suburban insurance prices go from as low as $460 for just the minimum liability insurance to the much higher price of $2,950 for a high-risk driver policy.

 Geographic Price Range